 Sling TV is designed to allow you to create your own skinny bundle.
 Here’s how it works: you start with a base bundle, which can be either “Sling Orange” ($20 per month), “Sling Blue” ($25 per month), or both ($40 per month).
 From there, you can add “Extras” – small add-on bundles of similar channels grouped together.
 By allowing you to add a few channels at a time instead of forcing you to climb price ladders to higher-tier bundles, Sling TV makes it more affordable to get exactly the channels you want.

 So what do you need to do in order to watch the Russia 2018 without cable on Sling TV?
 For Fox (in select markets) and FS1, you’ll just need Sling Blue.
-Unfortunately, Sling TV is a choice for the English feed only, because it lacks both Telemundo and Universo.
-But, for English-speakers, the $25-per-month Sling Blue is the single cheapest way to watch every World Cup game online.
+Spanish-language fans will find Universo in Sling Blue or Best of Spanish TV ($10 per month).
+Telemundo isn’t here, unfortunately, but – for English-speakers – the $25-per-month Sling Blue is the single cheapest way to watch every World Cup game online.
 And that’s after you check out the week-long free trial, of course – do that by clicking the link below.

 fuboTV was originally founded as a soccer streaming service, so it’s no surprise to see them on this list.
 While fuboTV has long since relaunched as a more general-interest skinny bundle, it’s still a great choice for sports fans and a particularly good choice for soccer fans.
 You’ll find Fox (in select markets), FS1, NBC Universo, and Telemundo in fuboTV’s smallest package, the $39.99-per-month “fubo.”
 They’re also all in the larger package, “fubo Extra,” which costs $49.99 per month.
 You can check out fuboTV for free for a week by clicking the link below.
 It’s a great way to watch the World Cup free online while you see if fuboTV is right for you.

 PlayStation Vue is a streaming service that’s owned by Sony – that’s the reason behind its PlayStation branding.
 Despite the name, PlayStation Vue is a great way to watch live TV on a bunch of different platforms, including Roku, iOS, and more.
 Like some competitors, PlayStation Vue divides its offerings up into tiered channel bundles.
 All of them – including the cheapest option, which is the $39.99-per-month “Access” bundle – include a Fox live stream (in select markets) and an FS1 live stream.
-Telemundo is also included in every bundle, but NBC Universo is not available through PlayStation Vue.
+Telemundo is also included in every bundle, but NBC Universo is available only in an add-on: Español pack, for $4.99 per month..
 You can try out PlayStation Vue by signing up for their free trial which is five days long.
 To do that, click the link below.

 YouTube TV is Google’s skinny bundle.
 As of this writing, it’s still working on a regional rollout.
 But if you’re in a region that is served by YouTube TV, you’ll find that the new streaming service is a great way to stream the World Cup online.
 For $40 per month, YouTube TV will give you Fox (in select markets), FS1, Telemundo, and NBC Universo.
 That’s every game of the World Cup, broadcast in both English and Spanish.
 You can check out YouTube TV for free by clicking the link below.